bodhi/MarkdownEditor/README.md

 ---

 Thanks for your interest in this project!
+To contact me, send me a message on GitHub, [on Twitter](http://twitter.com/bodhi) or [send me an email](mailto:markdown@keshiki.net)